55 Emotional Journal Prompts for Processing Emotions

 3. Reflect on your sleep habits and patterns.
 How can you improve your sleep routine to feel better mentally and be healthier overall?

-4. Describe a time when things didn’t go as planned or you faced a setback.
+4. Describe a time when things didn’t go as planned, or you faced a setback.
 How can you learn from it and be kind to yourself as you move forward?

 5. Write about a positive saying or phrase that inspires you.
 How can you remind yourself of it regularly to believe in yourself and think positively?